-- 1. Notes the Report of the External Auditor on the audited accounts for the financial year 1998 and the comments by the Council and the Secretary General in response to the recommendations in the Audit Report; - 2.
-Notes the Report of the External Auditor on the audited accounts for the financial year 1999 and the comments by the Council and the Secretary General in response to the recommendations in the Audit Report; - 3.
-Notes the Report of the External Auditor on the audited accounts for the financial year 2000 and the comments by the Council and the Secretary General in response to the recommendations in the Audit Report; - 4.
-Approves the audited accounts for the financial year 1998; - 5.
-Approves the audited accounts for the financial year 1999; and - 6.
-Approves the audited accounts for the financial year 2000.
+- 1. Notes the Report of the External Auditor on the audited accounts for the financial year 2001 and the comments by the Secretary General in response to the recommendations in the Audit Report; - 2.
+Notes the Report of the External Auditor on the audited accounts for the financial year 2002 and the comments by the Secretary General in response to the recommendations in the Audit Report; - 3.
+Notes the Report of the External Auditor on the audited accounts for the financial year 2003 with related comments by the Secretary General in response to the recommendations in the Audit Report, and the report on the status of the implementation of the External Auditor's prior years' recommendations; - 4.
+Urges the Secretary General to take the necessary action, as deemed appropriate, to the recommendations made by the External Auditor; - 5.
+Approves the audited accounts for the financial year 2001; - 6.
+Approves the audited accounts for the financial year 2002; and - 7.
+Approves the audited accounts for the financial year 2003.

-A33-31: Approval of those financial statements with respect to the United Nations Development Programme administered by ICAO as Executing Agency for the financial years 1998, 1999 and 2000 and examination of the Audit Reports thereon
+A35-30: Approval of those accounts with respect to the United Nations Development Programme activities administered by ICAO as Executing Agency for the financial years 2001, 2002 and 2003 and examination of the Audit Reports on the financial statements of the Organization which also cover the United Nations Development Programme accounts

-Whereas those financial statements with respect to the United Nations Development Programme administered by ICAO as Executing Agency and the External Audit Reports thereon, submitted by the Auditor General of Canada - a member of the Joint Panel of External Auditors of the United Nations and Specialized Agencies - as the External Auditor of ICAO, for the financial years 1998, 1999 and 2000 have been submitted to the Assembly after being circulated to Contracting States;
+Whereas those accounts showing the status of funds allocated to ICAO by the Administrator of the United Nations Development Programme and administered by ICAO as Executing Agency for the financial years 2001, 2002 and 2003 as well as the Audit Reports on the financial statements of the Organization which also cover the United Nations Development Programme accounts submitted by the Auditor General of Canada, a member of the Panel of External Auditors of the United Nations and Specialized Agencies, as the External Auditor of ICAO have been submitted to the Assembly after being circulated to Contracting States;

-Whereas the Council has examined the Audit Reports and submitted them to the Assembly for its review and for submission to the Administrator of the United Nations Development Programme; and
+Whereas the Council has examined the Audit Reports and submitted them to the Assembly for review and for submission to the Administrator of the United Nations Development Programme; and

-Whereas the Financial Regulations and Rules of the United Nations Development Programme provide that Organizations of the United Nations system entrusted with the execution or implementation of UNDP Programme activities shall transmit to the Administrator, for submission to the Executive Board accounts showing the status of funds allocated to them by the Administrator.
-Such accounts shall bear audit certificates from the External Auditors of the Organizations and shall be accompanied by their reports.
+Whereas the Financial Regulations and Rules of the United Nations Development Programme provide that Organizations of the United Nations system entrusted with the execution or implementation of UNDP Programme activities shall transmit to the Administrator for submission to the Executive Board accounts showing the status of funds allocated to them by the Administrator and that such accounts shall bear audit certificates from the External Auditors of the Organizations and shall be accompanied by their reports.